 Traditionally, in order to provide historical data, ntopng required a connected MySQL database.
 Check out the Flows Dump documentation for more details on how to setup the connection and the historical views available for this mode.

-However, due to the users feedback on the MySQL low performance with high flow insertion rates, ntopng now integrates a beta version of a specialized flows dump database called nIndex which overcomes the limits of MySQL.
-This is currently available only in the enterprise version of ntopng.
+However, due to the users feedback on the MySQL low performance with high flow insertion rates, ntopng now integrates a specialized flows dump database called nIndex which overcomes the limits of MySQL.
+This is currently available only in the enterprise version of ntopng for Linux/x86_64 architectures.

 The historical views provided with the MySQL integration (like the “Historical Explorer”) are not compatible with nIndex.

 The rest of this page documents the use of nIndex as flows storage.